Academy of Technology, Engineering, Mathematics, and Science: Academics

+ATEMS is the highest ranked high school by USNews and World Report in the Abilene, TX metropolitan area and is one of the highest-ranking high schools in both Texas and the United States.

 After moving to its new building, ATEMS has also added Automotive, Culinary Arts, and Welding classes.

 Extracurricular Activities

 Extracurricular activities at ATEMS include robotics, photography, and yearbook.
 ATEMS provides shuttles for students to travel to other high schools for some of the activities not available at the school, such as band, orchestra, and football.
 ATEMS formerly participated in a "bring your own device" (BYOD) program which allowed students to use their own technologies including iPods, iPads, cell phones, or laptops, during class, with teacher permission.
 This was abandoned after the 2020–2021 school year due to abuse of the privilege by browsing sites which contained adult and other prohibited contents.

 Privileges

 ATEMS grants students special privileges which are exercised with a trust card.
 The ATEMS trust card is similar to an ID card on a lanyard.
 Privileges include: checking out school laptops if you don't own one, access to the BYOD (Bring your own device) policy (formerly - reason for cancellation in previous paragraph), the previous allowance of juniors and seniors to depart campus for lunch (canceled due to moving to the LIFT), and the ability to listen to music in class (with teacher permission).